nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hr_coded/README.rst

 Once it connects to a Central device, it generates dummy heart rate values.
 You can use it together with the :ref:`bluetooth_central_hr_coded` sample.

+User interface
+**************

+The user interface of the sample depends on the hardware platform you are using.

+LED 1:
+   Blinks when the main loop is running (that is, the device is advertising) with a period of two seconds, duty cycle 50%.

+LED 2:
+   Lit when the development kit is connected.

 Building and running
 ********************
 .. |sample path| replace:: :file:`samples/bluetooth/peripheral_hr_coded`